just-buildsystem/justbuild/doc/tutorial/hello-world.md

 (this rule will simply concatenate all strings given in this field).
 Furthermore, at least one input to the binary is required, which can be specified via the target fields `"srcs"` or `"deps"`.
-In our case, the former is used, which contains our single source file (files are considered targets).
+In our case, the former is used, which contains our single source file.
+Source files are also targets, but, as seen in the "Getting Started" section, not the only ones; instead of naming a source file, we could also have specified a `"generic"` target generating one (or many) of the sources of our binary.

 Now, the last file that is missing is the actual source file `main.cpp`: